Lithium Junior Miner News For The Month Of November 2020

 Rio owns a large lithium deposit called Jadar, which is yet to be developed.
 Jadar is a unique, world-class lithium-borate deposit near the town of Loznica in Serbia.
 Rio plans to start production at Jadar in 2023.
 They also have a potential US lithium project from their Boron Mine tailings.

-No lithium related news.
+No lithium-related news.

 There was an article by Mining See "Rio Tinto’s Jadar project in Serbia – one of the most important lithium deposits in the world", stating: "Jadar is ranked as one of the most important lithium deposits in the world due to the high concentration of lithium and boron per ton of excavated ore.....After making the final investment decision we expect at the end of 2021, construction work could begin during 2022 and take about four years.
 “Jadar” is designed to be a modern underground mine with a modern ore processing plant...."